gauravrijal/Alumni-Business-Directory/README.md

 # Alumni-Business-Directory
-<p>This is a self created sample of ULM Webpage that has displays of ULM Alumni Business Directory</p>
+<p>This is a self created sample of ULM Webpage that has a display of ULM Alumni Business Directory</p>